Academic Program Guide

 Grades 6 - 8

-This foundational lab-based integrated science class is sequenced over two years.
+This foundational lab-based integrated science course is sequenced over two years.
 Using the processes of scientific inquiry, engineering design, and critical thinking, students discover and apply patterns in the following topics by year:

 - Light Waves & Interaction with Matter, Chemistry, Ecosystems, and Water & Rock Cycles (A)